 There are so many great opportunities for Street Photography in Paris.
 Everyone is well dressed, and there are so many possibilities.

-GRAFFITI in Paris
+Graffiti in Paris

 My favorite graffiti piece is located in Montmartre, and it looks like a photo.
 Each time I see it I just stand there for a few minutes admiring the skill of the artists.